csia-pme/dreambooth-demo/README.md

 ### Multi-GPU checkpoint inference

-There is a problem with accelerate when generating heckpoints in a multi-GPU architecture.
+There is a problem with accelerate when generating checkpoints in a multi-GPU architecture.
 There are 2 solutions : run without checkpointing or run with a single GPU.

 To run with a single GPU, we need to modify the following line to the `train.sh` script :
 ```bash